 • Access to Care- Healthy People 2020 states, "Access to comprehensive, quality health care services is important for promoting and maintaining health, preventing and managing disease, reducing unnecessary disability and premature death, and achieving health equity for all Americans."
 Access to care includes three major components: insurance coverage, health services, and timeliness of care.
 The high cost of care, the lack of insurance coverage or inadequate coverage (such as high deductibles and copayments), the lack of available services, or culturally competent care are common barriers to accessing health services.
 These barriers lead to delays in receiving health care, unmet health needs, lack of preventative care, preventable hospital admissions, and financial burdens.

-The rate of people who are uninsured in Macomb County has decreased from 11% in 2013 to 5.2% in 2020.
-1 The percentage of residents who say they have no access to health care due to cost has also decreased from 16.1% in 2012 to 11.3% in 2020.
-1
+The rate of people who are uninsured in Macomb County is estimated at 7% in 2025.6 The percentage of residents who say they have no access to health care due to cost is estimated at 8.7% from 2019-2021.1

-There are 1,836 primary care physicians for residents in Macomb County.6 However, in Macomb County, the number of adults who indicate they have a personal health care provider has declined from 14.2% in 2012 to 12.8% in 2020.1
+There are 1,840 primary care physicians for residents in Macomb County.6 However, in Macomb County, the number of adults who indicate they have a personal health care provider has declined from 14.2% in 2012 to 10.3% in 2023.1 population, which is at a rate 3.6 times higher than the next leading injury-related cause of death.4 Each year, 2.8 million older people are treated in emergency departments for fall injuries.4